-Call for Indigenous Artist in Residence: February – April 2022
+Call for Indigenous Artist in Residence — Winter/Spring 2024

-The Calgary Public Library invites applications for the paid position of Indigenous Artist in Residence at the Central Library from February to April 2022.
-The Indigenous Artist in Residence will also receive the Indigenous Artist Award, sponsored by TD Bank Group as part of Calgary Arts Development's Leaders Legacy Awards.
-This residency aims to recognize the contribution of Indigenous artists, craftspeople and knowledge keepers to Calgary (Moh'kins'tsis’).
-In response to the calls to action in the White Goose Flying Report to Calgary City Council on the Indian Residential School Truth and Reconciliation, the Library seeks to honour Indigenous cultures and to promote intercultural understanding, perspective-taking, and communication between Indigenous and non-Indigenous peoples.
+The Calgary Public Library invites applications for the three-month, paid position of Artist in Residence: Indigenous at the Central Library in downtown Calgary, Alberta for February-April 2024.
+This residency aims to recognize the contribution of Indigenous artists, craftspeople and knowledge keepers to Calgary.
+In response to the calls of action in the City of Calgary’s White Goose Flying report, the Library seeks to honour Indigenous cultures and to promote intercultural understanding, perspective-taking and communication between Indigenous and non-Indigenous peoples.
 The residency aims to create a supportive environment for artists in Calgary to have time and space to create their own work while introducing Library patrons to artists and art forms they may not otherwise experience.
-Community engagement events, such as lectures and workshops, and regular open studio hours provide the public with opportunities to meet Artists, observe the artistic process and participate in artmaking.
+Community engagement events, such as lectures and workshops, and regular open studio hours provide the public with opportunities to meet artists, observe the artistic process and participate in artmaking.

 Description of the Position

-The Library is seeking emerging or mid-career, self-identified First Nations, Inuit and/or Métis Artists and Artist teams working in any artistic discipline and who enjoy working with people.
-An emerging or mid-career Artist is identified as one who has not been internationally recognized and does not have regular representation by an agent or gallery.
+The Library seeks emerging or mid-career self-identified First Nations, Inuit and Métis artist and artist teams working in any artistic discipline and who enjoy working with people.
+An emerging or mid-career artist is identified as one who has not been internationally shown and does not have regular representation by an agent or gallery.

-- Bring knowledge and understanding of the significant cultural heritage and legacy of Indigenous Peoples, especially the rich histories, stories and customs inherent in the land.
-We encourage artists to bring their Indigenous identities, histories, cultures, languages, traditions, principles, worldviews, relationships and ways of knowing to the public through the Library.
+- Bring knowledge and understanding of the significant cultural heritage and legacy of Indigenous people especially the rich histories, stories and customs inherent in the land.
+We invite artists to bring their Indigenous identities, histories, cultures, languages, traditions, principles, worldviews, relationships and ways of knowing to the public through the Library.

-The residency studio is a glass-walled studio in public space.
-While the Artist’s practice and privacy is to be respected whether in the studio or in the public space of the library, we do expect the artist to be comfortable and open to engaging with patrons.
+The residency is based in a glass-walled studio in a public space, which means, while the artist’s practice and privacy is to be respected whether in the studio or in the public space of the library, we do expect the artist to be comfortable and open to engaging with patrons.
 Artists are encouraged to make their creative process visible in the studio space, so that the public can look in through the windows when the studio doors are closed.
 Experience working with communities, large groups and/or children and youth is an asset.

-The Indigenous Artist residency runs for three months, February to April, annually.
-The Artist will be required to take part in an Artist talk at the beginning of the residency and host at least two public workshops and/or school programs in collaboration with the Library.
-The Artist will determine and hold open studio hours at Central Library for a minimum 7.5 hours per week, culminating in an exhibition or performance in May 2022.
-The Artist in Residence studio is available to the Artist during opening hours to work on their own projects.
+The Indigenous residency runs for three months, February-April annually.
+The artist will be required to take part in an artist talk in the beginning of the residency and, at minimum, two public workshops and/or school programs, all set in collaboration with the Library.
+The artist will determine and hold regular, open studio hours at new Central Library for a minimum 7.5 hours per week, culminating in a May exhibition or performance.
+The Artist in Residence studio is available to the artist during opening hours to work on their own projects.

 The Artist in Residence honorarium is $50.00 per hour to a maximum of 100 hours per residency.
 This amount includes offsite preparation time and onsite program delivery time, and any other project expenses incurred by the applicant, except for materials specific to community engagement events.

-Artists cannot apply individually and belong to an organization/collective that is applying in the same competition.
+Artists may not apply as an individual and be part of an organization or collective applying in the same competition.

-For individual Artists, the following eligibility criteria apply:
+If the applicant is an individual artist, the following eligibility criteria apply:

-- Must not be currently enrolled in an undergraduate or graduate degree program
+- Must not be currently enrolled in an undergraduate or graduate program

 - Self-identify as an artist/illustrator/performer/craftsperson and is recognized as such by artists/illustrators working in the same artistic tradition